mdmitry1/optimization-tutorial/README.md

 constraints on the inputs and outputs of the system under consideration.

 SMLP has been applied at Intel for hardware design optimization.
-It is a gneral purpose optimization and verification tool applicable to any domain where models can be trained on data.
+It is a gneral purpose optimization and verification tool applicable to any domain where ML models can be trained on data.
 If you want to try out SMLP on your optimization problems and require support, please contact the developers through the [discussion page](https://github.com/SMLP-Systems/smlp/discussions).